What are the costs of starting and running a membership site?

 Conclusion

 The costs of starting and running a membership site can vary considerably depending on the size and complexity of your site.
-It’s important to thoroughly research the costs of starting and running a membership site before making a decision.
+It’s important to thoroughly research the costs of starting and running a membership site before deciding.

-Membership site software (like Kajabi) makes it easy to get your site up and running quickly.
+Membership site software (like Kajabi) makes getting your site up and running quickly easy.
 Alternatively, you can set up a self-hosted membership site for much less using membership plugins (like LifterLMS or LearnDash).
 With a self-hosted site, the main costs to consider include domain registration, website hosting, membership plugin charges, and payment processor charges.

-Are you thinking of using membership site software or taking the self-hosted membership site approach?
+Are you considering using membership site software or the self-hosted membership site approach?
 Which tools or plugins will you use?
 Let us know in the comments section below.

 What are the costs of starting and running a membership site? was last modified: by